CFAL-NetCIL Troubleshooting Guide

 Q1: I can't edit a record.
 I type, but nothing happens.

 A: The record is locked.
 Press the function key F3 to unlock it.
-To minimize the chance of accidentally overwriting data, most CFAL forms require that a user "unlock" records by pressing the function key F3 or clicking the appropriate link.
-For users with a privilege level of 8 or above, selecting "User Knows Best" on the Main form will override this requirement, and allow record edits without the need to unlock them.
+To minimize the chance of accidentally overwriting data, most CFAL-NetCIL forms require that a user "unlock" records by pressing the function key F3 or clicking the appropriate link.
+For users with a privilege level of 6 or above, selecting "User Knows Best" on the Main form will override this requirement, and allow record edits without the need to unlock them.

 Q2: When I open a form, I get a message that says “Enter Parameter Value”.

 A: Your file server needs to be updated.
-If you’re running Office 2007 or 2010, select the NetCIL Ribbon and then click “Check File Server”:
+Select the NetCIL Ribbon and then click “Check File Server”:

 After a few seconds you should receive a message that says, “File server has been successfully updated.”
 If you receive an error, ask other users to exit and try again.
-You must have level 10 privileges to perform this function.

 Q3: I’m running two clients with two file servers.
 When I open one it tries to connect to the other database.